dvanani9/dvanani9/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> living in Los Angeles.

 - 🔭 I'm currently pursuing masters in computer science from University of Southern California
-- 🎯 I’m focusing on finding an Software Engineer/Software Developer internship for Summer 2023.
+- 🎯 I’m focusing on finding an Software Engineer/Software Developer internship for Fall 2023.
 - 👬 I’m looking to collaborate on real world projects that help me develop technical skills to make a positive impact in the tech industry.
-- :zap: I’m currently learning Information Retrieval and Web Engines and Advanced Mobile Games and Consoles.
+- :zap: I’m currently learning Foundations of Data Management in Data Science.

 ---